We’re hiring!

 - Undergraduate students: We are looking to bring on undergraduate research assistants with interests in the criminal legal system, mindfulness and other well-being practices, and trauma-informed approaches.
 Previous research experience is not required!
 We welcome applicants who are studying psychology, social work, criminal legal studies, public policy, computer, data, and information sciences, and related areas.

-- Graduate students: Dan is accepting applications for a Psychology Ph.D. student for the Fall of 2025 through the Clinical Psychology program and through the Individualized Graduate Major.
+- Graduate students: Dan is able to admit Psychology Ph.D. students through the Clinical Psychology program and through the Individualized Graduate Major.

 - Post-doctoral trainees: Dan is an affiliate of the Training Program in Emotion Research, which provides funding for two post-doctoral trainees each year.
 Individuals with interests in community-engaged scholarship, qualitative and mixed methods research, trauma-informed mindfulness interventions, incarceration and reentry, and systems transformation are encouraged to reach out to learn more about this opportunity.